 John Crompton felt that there must be a focus on need, rather than a generic offer.
-Lincoln Sargeant agreed - primary care had to be front and centre in the Local Area Plans to reduce inequalities.
+Lincoln Sargeant agreed - the service had to be front and centred.

 The Chair concluded the discussion by saying she had had a conversation with the Chief Fire Officer about opportunities for tripartite working with the Clinical Commissioning Groups and the County Council.
 Different options needed to be considered due to rurality.